WISP Student FAQ

 The WISP lottery is the process by which the majority of students are matched with their WISP internships.
 It is a unique placement method, in that you as a student get to choose your employer, rather than the other way around.
 This is intended to level the playing field for all participants, regardless of previous experience, and allows everyone equal opportunity to explore various career options.

 The lottery functions much like the campus housing lottery.
 You will be randomly assigned a lottery time.
-Prior to the lottery day, you should review all the available positions in the job descriptions section and develop a list of your top three or four WISP choices (being sure that you meet the minimum qualifications for each).
+Prior to the lottery day, you should review all the available positions in the job descriptions section and develop a list of your top five or six WISP choices (being sure that you meet the minimum qualifications for each).
 On the day of the lottery, you will come in to the office with your list and select a WISP from all the remaining available opportunities.
 Once you have selected a WISP in the lottery, you are obligated to complete that internship.

 Lottery times are non-transferable and cannot be changed.
 If you absolutely cannot be present, you may authorize someone to act on your behalf.
 Please notify the WISP coordinator prior to the lottery day if you are sending a proxy.

 How can I get a paid WISP?

 A limited number of paid WISPs are available each year.
 For these, the employer has the option to select a particular student to fill the position through a resume collection and in some cases an interview.
 All paid WISP opportunities will be posted on the WISP website and CCNet.
 Instructions for applying for paid WISPs on CCNet will be sent in mid-October.
 It is your responsibility to check the page periodically and keep abreast of all available paid opportunities.
 Students will be notified whether they have been selected for any of the paid WISPs prior to the WISP lottery in order that those students not selected may still be placed in a non-paid position.